MorgesHAB/SolarLoon/README.md

 For the MorgesHAB project
 https://morgeshab.wordpress.com/

-Hi,
+Hi eveyryone,
 These repository is used for the MorgesHAB project, a high altitude balloon project.
 These programmes would be used to measure the temperature, the humidity and the pressure in the stratosphere.
 We will also have use a GPS LoRa Hat how would record the GPS coordinates and send it by radio.
 A raspicam module V2 is also aboard.
-Check your wbsite for more informations --> https://morgeshab.wordpress.com/
+Check our website for more informations --> https://morgeshab.wordpress.com/

-So if you want to do the same, here is the instructions :
+So if you want to do the same as us, here is the instructions :
 For the Hardware, you will need :

 	Raspbery Pi 0
 	SD card (32GB)
-	DHT22
+	DHT22 (Humidity & temperature captor)
-	BMP180
+	BMP180 (Pressure & temperature captor)
-	DS18B20
+	DS18B20 (Temperature captor)
-	raspicam
+	Raspicam V2 (Warning: connection to Pi0)
-	LoRa GPS Hat
+	2 LoRa GPS Hat (sender & receiver)
+	Battery (outpout 5V)
-	Display, mouse, keyboard
+	Monitpor, mouse, keyboard
-	internet connection
+	Internet connection (RJ45-USB adapter)

 *** If you never touch a raspberry Pi --> explications at the end